Janina Garscia: Arrangements

 Some of her pieces have been arranged for accordion and harmonica.
-Many of her compositions have been included in method books in the Austria, Japan, the Czech Republic, East Germany and the former Soviet Union.
+Many of her compositions have been included in method books in Austria, Japan, the Czech Republic, East Germany and the former Soviet Union.
 Her pieces are included in the Royal Conservatory of Music Piano Syllabus.

 Awards and decorations

 She was the winner of the first degree departmental award (1973) and the award of the Prime Minister (1975).
 She was decorated with the Knight's Cross of the Order of Polonia Restituta (1983), the Medal of the Commission of National Education (1979), the Golden Badge of the City of Kraków (1972), and the Order of the Smile (2002).

 Commemoration

 In Lubliniec, Chrzanów, Jelenia Góra, and Tczew, she is the patron of music schools.

 Since 1993, the Janina Garścia International Contest has taken place in Stalowa Wola.
 She is also the patron of the Festival of Polish Contemporary Music for Pianists in Lubliniec.